oncoestimand/oncowg_webpage/oncoestimand.md

 ## Status

-As of 28 April 2021, the working group
+As of 03 May 2021, the working group

- + has 61 members (21 from Europe, 28 from US, and 7 from Asia) representing 33 companies,
+ + has 63 members (22 from Europe, 29 from US, and 7 from Asia) representing 33 companies,
  + regularly interacts with eight Health Authorities globally,
  + regularly organizes sessions and presents at conferences,
  + has started to interact with academic colleagues.